susheel91/Sample-Projects/README.md

   - user can view courses and their prices between a specified price range

 TECHNOLOGY STACK - Spring Boot, Spring Security, MySQL, Apache Tomcat, Hibernate, Spring Data JPA

+2. Library Management System : This is a authentication based library management system.
+FUNCTIONALITY -
+   -browse books(anybody can)
+   -add books
+   -borrow books
+   -return borrowed books
+   -update books
+   -can view books by author, publication or language -add, update and view details of authors, language and publication.
+   -a functional search bar where one can search any pair of letters that is available in the database.

+TECHNOLOGY STACK: JAVA Servlets, JSP, Hibernate, MySQL, Apache Tomcat, HTML/CSS and bootstrap 4.0